-Maybe your Lighting Company is offering a Premium Package where you get Lighting AND Sound System Services as a package and at a ridiculously reduced price.
+Maybe your event supplier is offering Mini/Micro Packages where you can get your services as a package and at a ridiculously reduced price.

 Be careful when looking around for deals though.
 If it’s too good to be true, it probably is NOT true.